-The Internet of Things (IoT) is one of the most popular current technologies and around ten thousands startups are present in this sector.
+The Internet of Things (IoT) is one of the most popular current technologies and around ten thousand startups are present in this sector.

 Some countries have understood very fast that IoT is the technology that will change the world.
 The investments are significant and the adoption rates for IoT are stimulated by governments’ policies, subsidies and research projects.
-According to global market research firm International Data Corporation (IDC), countries that are expected to spend the most by 2020 on the IoT industry are the U.S. with 194 billion USD, followed by China with $182 billion USD, Japan 65.4 billion USD and Germany 35.5 billion USD.
-Amazingly, South Korea ranked fifth at 25.7 billion USD, overtaking European countries such as France (25.6 billion USD) and the U.K. (25.5 billion USD).
+In 2023, 805 billion U.S. dollars were spent on the Internet of Things (IoT) technology worldwide.
+Statista’s research found countries that are expected to spend the most by 2023 on the IoT market are the U.S. with 172 billion USD, followed by China with 147 billion USD, Japan 32 billion USD and Germany 30 billion USD.
+Amazingly, India ranked fifth at 27 billion USD, overtaking European countries such as France (22 billion USD) and the U.K. (26 billion USD).

 When it comes to IoT changing the world, one of the main points of IoT are the sensors.
 These devices are responsible for collecting data from outside and communicating them over the Internet.

-There are five major markets representing 73% of the total global sales volume in 2017: China, Japan, the Republic of Korea, the United States and Germany.
-Since 2013 China has been the biggest robot market in the world with a continued dynamic growth.
+There are five major markets representing 50% of the total industrial robotics sales in 2023: China, Japan, Germany, the United States and the Republic of Korea.
+Since 2016 China has been the biggest robot market in the world with a continued dynamic growth.